 How should I take bedaquiline?

-Take this medicine with a full glass of water.
-Swallow the tablet whole.
-Do not break.
+Take with food and a full glass of water.

 Bedaquiline must be given in combination with other tuberculosis medications and it should not be used alone.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.